srujan0403/GDP2_Project_Group3/Daily Updates.md

 ###### Anjana Thanguturi
 Worked on GoogLeNet model.
 It is very slow processing So we are continuing with CNN model

+###### Sindhuja Vilipal
+Worked on trained model by chainging different layer values and tested the accuracy

 ###### Madhupriya Gundeti
 Worked on trained model with different values.